Angrezi Medium: Production

 In June 2017 in an interview after the success of his film Hindi Medium producer Dinesh Vijan told Mid-Day, "There is definitely scope for a sequel.
 We would certainly explore it."
 Vijan added, "It's too early.
 Also, I still have to talk to director Saket Chaudhary, who is currently working on another movie project."
 On 24 January 2018, Vijan confirmed the sequel to Times Now.
 He said, "We have just finished typing the second part", with "Just finishing touches are being put", however, "I think you will have to wait for an official announcement for that."
-On 30 March 2019, it was reported that Kareena Kapoor had been added to the cast of the film and filming would start from April.
+On 30 March 2019, it was reported that Kareena Kapoor Khan had been added to the cast of the film and filming would start from April.
 The sequel was titled as Angrezi Medium and filming began on 5 April 2019 in Udaipur.